 Start by researching your target market to find items similar to yours to establish a price range.
 Then compare your materials and target customers to determine your starting price point.

 I recommend that you start at a higher price range.
 You can always reduce your price for special customers, or holiday sales and for bulk purchases.
 Often you cannot increase your prices without lots of customer pushback.

 Art is not a commodity, and as such the simple calculation of labor and materials that manufacturers utilize is not appropriate for pricing art.

 Do I need a license to sell art?

+Yes, No and Maybe.
 YES, to sell your art directly to customers you will need a standard business license issued by your state’s business office.
 Plus you will need to get a sales tax certificate and EIN Employer Identification Number for tax filing purposes.
 This also applies to online sales from your website or online marketplaces such as eBay and Etsy.

 NO, you do not need a license to sell your art through a gallery because you are not selling your art directly to the public.
 The gallery will have the proper licensing and will pay you as an individual.
 Also, you do not need a license to sell artwork commissioned by individuals.

 MAYBE, if you sell your art at arts and crafts shows you may be required to have a special vendor license by the show promoters.
 They will advise and guide you on the requirements.

 Where are the best places to sell my artwork?